DIY Sprinkler Ideas for Summer

 Looking for some fun ways to beat the heat this summer?
-Instead of trekking to the beach or the pool, splash around in your own backyard with these DIY sprinklers.
+Instead of trekking to the beach or the pool, splash around in your own backyard with these sprinkler ideas.
 They’re great for kids and pets, though adults won’t be able to resist getting in on the fun, too.
-You can use these unique sprinkler projects to keep cool all summer long.
+You can use these unique DIY sprinkler projects to keep cool all summer long.

 How to Create a Sprinkler Out of a Foam Pool Noodle